EsinShadrach/flutter_playground/README.md

 https://github.com/EsinShadrach/flutter_playground/assets/102266348/88366ddd-2787-4b0c-a41f-c8d6999deb17

+## Animated List

+The `Animated List` example showcases how to create an animated list in Flutter.
+It includes various animations for adding, removing, and updating list items.
+Check out the code and run the app to see the animated list in action.

+## Scale Down Button

+The `Scale Down Button` example demonstrates how to create a button that scales down in size when pressed.
+It utilizes animation to provide visual feedback to the user.
+Review the code and run the app to interact with the scaled-down button.

+## Overlay Example

+The `Overlay Example` demonstrates the usage of overlays in Flutter.
+It showcases how to overlay widgets on top of other widgets dynamically.
+Take a look at the code and run the app to explore overlays in action.

 ## Other Routes

 Additional routes in the repository can be explored for various widgets and features.
 The `HomePage` class in the main Flutter app dynamically generates a list of available routes.